tomchen/starter-web-app/README.md

 * Script to publish files to GitHub Pages (deploy `dist` folder to `gh-pages` branch.
 If you don't need this feature, you may delete the last block `!dist` in .gitignore)
 * etc.

-[The Starter Web App default page](https://starter-web-app.tomchen.org/) is a demo showing some basic and/or popular techniques and effects in front-end web development written in CSS and vanilla JavaScript.
+[The Starter Web App default page](https://starter-web-app.tomchen.org/) is a demo showing some basic and/or popular techniques and effects in front-end web development written in vanilla JavaScript and Sass (CSS).
 The images used here are in the public domain or may be used for any purpose.
 Techniques used / features shown by this demo include:

 * Basic HTML5 tags, table, list
 * Responsive design